mbeddr/mps-platform-docs/src/doc/docs/home/rcp.md

 ??? question "How can you tell which IntelliJ version MPS runs with?"

-    > Given I want to know, which version of [IntelliJ Community](https://github.com/JetBrains/intellij-community) my MPS is built from.
-    > How can I know?
+    > Which version of [IntelliJ Community](https://github.com/JetBrains/intellij-community) is my MPS built from?
+How can I know?

     {{ mbeddr() }}: The easiest way to get the correct platform for an MPS version is by running ant in the root of your MPS sources:

     `ant -f build/getDependencies.xml download-platform`

-    It will place the platform in the folder *mps-platform* of the repository and is automatically imported into the IntelliJ project where you can read the sources and also step into them when debugging.
+    It will place the platform in the folder *mps-platform* of the repository and is automatically imported into the IntelliJ project where you can read the sources and step into them when debugging.

-    In case you're looking at an RCP: `build.number` and `build.txt` provide this information and more, eg `idea.platform.build.number=MPS—203.7717.56`.
+    If you're looking at an RCP: `build.number` and `build.txt` provide this information and more, e.g., `idea.platform.build.number=MPS—203.7717.56`.

-    The platform version is part of the build information e.g. MPS—211.7442.1291
+    The platform version is part of the build information e.g., MPS—211.7442.1291

-    To get the baseline version e.g. 211, programmatically: `#!java ApplicationInfo.getInstance().getBuild().getBaselineVersion()`
+    To get the baseline version e.g., 211, programmatically: `#!java ApplicationInfo.getInstance().getBuild().getBaselineVersion()`

-    To get the full version e.g. 211.7442.1291, programmatically: `#!java ApplicationInfo.getInstance().getBuild().currentVersion().asString()`
+    To get the full version e.g., 211.7442.1291, programmatically: `#!java ApplicationInfo.getInstance().getBuild().currentVersion().asString()`

 ??? question "How can you show a custom-implemented project view instead of the MPS logical view?"

-    Assume that the view was built with ^^com.mbeddr.mpsutil.projectview^^:
+    Assume that you built the view with ^^com.mbeddr.mpsutil.projectview^^:

     ```java
     ApplicationManager.getInstance().invokeLater(new Runnable() {